JPRA-DB/Japanease_Palaeolithic_Sites_DB_English/README.md

 ## Overview
 This database is an English translation of the items from the "Palaeolithic Sites of the Japanese Archipelago Database" published by the Japanese Palaeolithic Research Association in 2010 (https://palaeolithic.jp/data/index.htm) and is made available under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
 You are free to use it following the preface and terms of use below.
+The Japanese version can be downloaded from https://www.palaeolithic.jp/data/index.htm.

 #### 1. This database consists of two versions: the original 2010 version and a revised version.
 #### 2. The original version covers the entire Japanese archipelago but contains errors in some site names and location information.